 Academic records are in the permanent custody of the Records Office.
 Transcripts of academic records may be secured by an individual student personally or will be released on the student's written authorization.
 For further information on how to request a transcript, visit the Transcript website.
 College transcripts on file from other colleges will not be duplicated by Lamar University's Records Office.
 Students who owe debts to the university or who have not met entrance requirements may have their official transcripts withheld until the debt is paid or credentials are furnished.
 Chapter 675, Acts of the 61st Legislature, 1969 Regular Session, provides that "no person may buy, sell, create, duplicate, alter, give or obtain a diploma, certificate, academic record, certificate of enrollment or other instrument which purports to signify merit, or achievement conferred by an institution of education in this state with the intent to use fraudulently such document or to allow the fraudulent use of such document.
 A person who violates this Act or who aids another in violating this Act is guilty of a misdemeanor and upon conviction, is punishable by a fine of not more than $1,000 and/or confinement in the county jail for a period not to exceed one year."

 22. Final Grades

-Grades are available at the end of each term.
+Grades are available at the end of each term after the grading deadline.
 Students may see their grades by logging into Self-Service Banner.
-Students should discuss any alleged error or discrepancy with the course instructor and, as appropriate, with the university registrar or personnel in the Records Office.
+Students should discuss any alleged error or discrepancy with the course instructor.

 23. Academic Probation and Suspension